-

 The Murray Basin extends over 300 000 km of inland southeastern Australia, is flanked by subdued mountain ranges, and forms a low-lying saucer-shaped basin with thin flat-lying... -

-Permian coals of Eastern Australia
+The Permian Orthotetacea of Western Australia

 The Ngalia Basin, Northern Territory: stratigraphy and structure